-Any distribution line modifications identified in this report will require a field visit analysis in order to obtain a more thorough understanding of the specific requirements.
+^{}Any transmission structure replacements will require a detailed analysis in order to obtain a more thorough understanding of the specific requirements.
 The estimate provided above for this work could change substantially based on the results of this analysis.
-Until this field analysis is performed the Public Utility must develop the project schedule using conservative assumptions.
-The Applicant may request that the Public Utility perform this field analysis, at the Applicant's expense, prior to the execution of an Interconnection Agreement in order to obtain more cost and schedule certainty.
+The Applicant may request that